Delt06/dx12-renderer/README.md

 - [LightingDemo.h](./DX12Renderer/LightingDemo/LightingDemo.h)
   - Models loaded from OBJ files;
   - Mipmapping
-  - Phong lighting with a directional light and several point lights;
+  - Phong lighting with a directional light and several point and spot lights;
     - Using diffuse, normal, gloss, and specular maps;
   - Particle system with CPU simulation (10000+ particles on screen) and instanced rendering;
-  - Shadow mapping for the directional and point lights;
+  - Shadow mapping for the directional, point, and spot lights;
   - Soft shadows using 16x Poisson Sampling and Early Bail.

 ![Lighting Demo Screenshot](./Screenshots/LightingDemo.jpg)